haroutboujakjian/Vuesalize/documentation_src/README.md

 </script>
 ```

-Another example here adds two vertical lines to a line chart indicating specific start and end dates for funding
+Another example here adds two vertical lines to a line chart indicating specific start and end dates of money allocated
+to marketing expenses, and the point at which sales peaked in 2022.

 <div style="display: flex; justify-content: center">
 <ClientOnly>